lfir/rsync-backup-devws/README.md

 ### Notes
 - Short URL: https://bit.ly/3idz1iU
-- ACLs and Selinux context of files is preserved
+- ACLs and Selinux context of files is preserved (but not hard links or extended attributes)
 - File paths that match expressions in file excluded.txt are ignored